Creator Terms Conditions

 18. Termination

 18.1 The term length of this service agreement is 1 month.
-The Customer may terminate this Agreement by giving to the other party at least 30 days written notice of termination after the 6 month period.
+The Customer may terminate this Agreement by giving to the other party at least 30 days written notice of termination after the minimum term of their selected package has elapsed.

 19.1 Upon the termination of this Agreement, all of the provisions of this Agreement shall cease to have effect, save that the following provisions of this Agreement shall survive and continue to have effect in accordance with their express terms or otherwise indefinitely: Clauses 1, 4.12, 8, 11.2, 11.4, 12, 13, 16, 19, 22 and 23.